eluioro/Repotest_eluioro/OnboardingProcessvB.md

 It is highly recommended:

-- **to use certificates issued from a public CA which follows the CAB Forum Rules**
+- **To use certificates issued from a public CA which follows the CAB Forum Rules**

-- **not to reuse any certificates across the different staging environments**
+- **Not to reuse any certificates across the different staging environments**

 ## Procedure